VeselinL/KCoreAnalysis/README.md

 # k-core Decomposition in Social Networks

-Implementation of the **Batagelj–Zaveršnik algorithm** for k-algorithms decomposition and shell index computation in undirected networks, as part of the *Social Networks* course project.
-This project focuses on algorithm implementation, testing on synthetic and real networks, and empirical analysis of k-algorithms structures.
+Implementation of the **Batagelj–Zaveršnik algorithm** for k-core decomposition and shell index computation in undirected networks, as part of the *Social Networks* course project.
+This project focuses on algorithm implementation, testing on synthetic and real networks, and empirical analysis of the k-core structures of graphs.
 The project is done in Java using the JUNG library.

 ---